Inauthentic item complaints on Amazon – What they are & how to appeal a suspension.

 Why Do Customers File Inauthentic Item Complaints?

-Another reason for inauthentic complaints is that your product looks similar to another brand name product, and customers believe you are selling a knock off, or inauthentic item.
-It is once again your responsibility to correct your product descriptions so that the customers are not easily confused as well as prove the authenticity of your product.
+Another reason for inauthentic complaints is that your product looks similar to another brand name product, and customers believe you are selling a knock off.
+It is once again your responsibility to correct your product descriptions so that the customers are not easily confused, as well as prove the authenticity of your product.